wkronmiller/mcp-server-file-search/README.md

 ```

 Notes:
-- Searches time out after ~10s; partial results may be returned.
+- Searches time out after ~10s by default (configurable via `timeoutSeconds`); partial results may be returned.
 - Results are Spotlight-based; files excluded from indexing will not appear.

 ## Client Configuration Examples